Welcome to #WeddingWednesday

 If you care to learn a bit more about how can you handle Puertorican weather for your destination wedding, keep reading here: How to Deal with the Heat on Your Wedding Day on Puerto Rico.

-Care before the session
+Care before your engagement session

 - Keep your skin moisturized on the days before your session.
 Your complexion will look fresh on close-ups!